 “They must have used a very talented healer,” McGee said.

-“Spike healed his guide,” Tony said, “and he’s still doing it.”
+“Spike kept Xander from having a synaptic cascade,” Tony said, “and he’s still doing it.”

 “That is one very talented sentinel,” McGee said.